aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### External Memory Interfaces implemented in CL

 Some of the DRAM interface controllers are implemented in the CL rather than the Shell for optimized resource utilization of the FPGA (Allowing higher utilization for the CL place and route region to maximize usuable FPGA resources).
-For those interfaces, the designs and the constrains are provided by AWS and must be instantiated in the CL (by including the `sh_ddr.sv`).
+For those interfaces, the designs and the constraints are provided by AWS and must be instantiated in the CL (by instantiating `sh_ddr.sv` in the CL design).

 There are four DRAM interfaces labeled A, B, C, and D. Interfaces A, B, and D are in the CL while interface C is implemented in the Shell.
 A design block (sh_ddr.sv) instantiates the three DRAM interfaces in the CL (A, B, D).

 For DRAM interface controllers that are implemented in the CL, the AXI-4 interfaces do not connect into the Shell, but connect locally inside the CL to the AWS provided blocks.
-There are also statistics interfaces that must be connected from Shell to the DRAM interface controller modules.
+There are also statistics interfaces that must be connected from Shell to the DRAM interface controller modules.  **WARNING** if the stats interface is not hooked up, the DDR controllers will not function.

 All CL's **must** instantiate sh_ddr.sv, regardless of the number of DDR's that should be implemented.
 There are three parameters (all default to '1') that define which DDR controllers are implemented:
   * DDR_A_PRESENT